pbl0/pablo-blog/_posts/kobo-clara.md

 ## Mods and Apps

 When it arrived I didn't know it had such a great modding community.
 Funnily enough my device already came with koreader and nickelmenu pre-installed.
-I will list the hacks/modifications I've tried.
+I will list the hacks/modifications I've tried...

 ### Koreader & Plato